Bates names new vice president for college advancement

 Annually, Bates raises more than $14 million from more than 9,000 donors.
 In 2006, Bates completed a comprehensive fundraising campaign, raising nearly $121 million from 18,813 donors, including alumni, parents, friends, corporations and foundations.
 The Bates endowment is approximately $275 million.

 Bates College is widely regarded as one of the finest U.S. liberal arts colleges.
 Alumni frequently cite the capacities they developed at Bates for critical assessment, analysis, expression, aesthetic sensibility and independent thought.
 About 40 percent of students participate in career internships, and more than two-thirds of recent graduates enroll in graduate study within 10 years after graduation.
-Bates was founded in 1855 by Maine abolitionists, and Bates graduates have always included men and women from diverse racial, ethnic and religious backgrounds.
+Bates was founded in 1855, and Bates graduates have always included men and women from diverse racial, ethnic and religious backgrounds.